mkbaranovskyi/js/Miscellaneous/symbol.md

 ### `[Symbol.species]`

-Specifies the species of what constructor will be considered created objects.
+Specifies the species of what constructor the created objects will be considered.

 By default, derived objects will consider themselves the instances of the new class (and all the classes in the prototype chain).